-VOGP: Music for survival
+VOGP Music of survival

 About the project

-VOGP expresses the complex relation between music, trauma, mourning and legacy to discuss the reasons for music to become a universal symbol in suffering and the ultimate sanctuary in despair.
-It has power to overwhelm all senses, one’s body and soul, to shift the tormented to some other world.
+VOGP expresses the complex relation between music, trauma, mourning and legacy, to discuss the reasons for music to become a universal symbol in suffering and the ultimate sanctuary in despair.
+It has the power to overwhelm all senses, one’s body and soul, to shift the tormented to some other world.
 It can possibly rule over death.

-Performed by: Vocal Orchestra VOGP
+Vocal orchestra VOGP

 Production: Carmina Slovenica